 When you redirect back from a hosted payment gateway such as PayPal, 3D Secure, etc. your existing authentication and cart session are suddenly lost because the cookies are no longer transmitted forward by the browser therefore breaking the checkout process.

 You can remedy this problem easily by configuring your web.config file to transmit cookies with an explicit SameSite property.
-However, this change is only supported by Microsoft if your site targets the .NET framework 4.7.2, which is available when you run DNN 9.4 or higher operating with an SSL certificate.
+However, this change is only supported by Microsoft if your site targets the .NET framework 4.7.2 or higher, which is available when you run DNN 9.4 or higher operating with an SSL certificate.
 If you're running an older version of DNN, you can try changing the targetFramework="4.7.2" attribute by editing your web.config file.